IBM/cloudant-node-sdk/KNOWN_ISSUES.md

 ### Session authentication

 Session authentication does not work with compressed request bodies when the server is CouchDB <= 3.1.1 or Cloudant <= 8169.
-Disabling gzip compression for requests is required when using session authentication with these server versions:
+[Disabling gzip compression](#disabling-request-body-compression) for requests is required when using session authentication with these server versions

+### Disabling request body compression
 ```js
 const { CloudantV1 } = require('@ibm-cloud/cloudant');
 const client = CloudantV1.newInstance({ serviceName: 'YOUR_SERVICE_NAME' });